alexeypav/wangemu/README.md

+# Modified Wang Emulator

-This is a modified version of wangemu - forked from https://github.com/jtbattle/wangemu
+This is a modified version of wangemu, forked from [jtbattle/wangemu](https://github.com/jtbattle/wangemu).

-Added support for:
+## Additional Features

-Serial communication over the host's com ports
+- **Serial communication** over the host's COM ports
-Using the emulator as a Wang terminal connected to a real Wang2200 system Connecting a Wang terminal via the host's com port to the emulator
+- **Terminal emulation** - use the emulator as a Wang terminal connected to a real Wang 2200 system
+- **Physical terminal support** - connect a Wang terminal via the host's COM port to the emulator

+## Compatibility

-Tested with a Wang 2336DW Terminal and Wang MicroVP System
+- **Hardware tested**: Wang 2336DW Terminal and Wang MicroVP System

-This modifications are only currently supported on Windows (Serial comms), tested on Windows 10
+- **Platform support**: Windows only (for serial communication features)
+- **Tested on**: Windows 10

+> **Note**: Serial communication features are implemented with AI assistance (It would have taken me way too long to do this myself).
+I can't comment on the quality of the code but it's working mostly, there are some issues with serial communication speed from my testing, terminal not able to process in time, maybe the software flow control isn't quite working yet as needed.

-Updated build instructions at the bottom
+- See updated build instructions at the bottom.

-(Most of the extra code to support serial communication was done with Claude Code, so I can't comment on the quality, leaving this here as a disclaimer, however without LLM help this would have taken me so long it probably wouldn't have happened)

 Wang 2200 Emulator